 As you are probably aware, working in an empty and quiet office often means you'll have fewer distractions.

 To get some peace and quiet at work, get to work early.
-Co-workers can be big distractions, and their distractions could place a damper on your productivity for the day.
+Co-workers can be big distractions, and their distractions could put a damper on your productivity for the day.
 Decreasing the number of people around you will help to increase your productivity.

 At the end of the day, you're in control of how productive you are at work.